-The internal medicine clinics are divided into general internal medicine clinics, respiratory clinics, oncology clinics and behavior clinics.
-The respiratory clinic is responsible for illness concerning the cardiopulmonary function.
+The internal medicine clinics are divided into general internal medicine clinics, respiratory clinics, oncology clinics and behaviour clinics.
+The respiratory clinic is responsible for illnesses concerning cardiopulmonary function.
 Cardiopulmonary function tests and cardiac ultrasound are performed in the clinic.
-For the oncology clinic, as the name suggests, it is a tumor specialist and chemotherapy is performed in the clinic, while the behavioral consultation is to improve behavioral problems by training and drugs.
+For the oncology clinic, as the name suggests, it is a tumour specialist and chemotherapy is performed in the clinic, while the behavioural consultation is to improve behavioural problems by training and drugs.

 In the internal medicine clinic, blood tests, x-ray and ultrasound are done to improve the accuracy of differential diagnosis.
 Doctors patiently explain the reason for the examination to the pet owners.
 Thus, it is very important to learn how to make the pet owner better understand the various examinations.
 If it is not explained clearly, the owner may refuse some paid examinations, which may result in the animals not being able to get the most suitable treatment.
 After the examination, its results should also be explained to the pet owner in detail.
 For example, a blood test can tell whether the animal has anaemia, and whether its liver and kidney function and its body is inflamed or not; X-ray results can tell whether their lungs are abnormal, whether their organs are enlarged or shrunken, or whether there is a tumour; and ultrasound is a more careful examination of organs, such as the size of the kidneys and bladder, the thickness of the intestines, and even the condition of the organs.
 Therefore, each examination method has its own importance, and none of them can be replaced.

 In this academic year, I took a course called independent study, which consists of a TNR day per month (basically means neutering day), taking care of stray animals and taking part in stifle joint research by the master students.
 Hence, it provides me with the opportunity to contribute to helping these little lives, which I have been really interested in.